Eli Asher — trumpet, slide trumpet, bugle, toys

 Josh Rutner — reeds, radio, toys

-Josh Rutner is a saxophonist, clarinetist, and flutist currently living in Brooklyn.
+Josh Rutner is a saxophonist, clarinetist, and flutist currently living in Beacon, NY.
 Aside from his work with The Respect Sextet, Josh heads up a number of varied ensembles including TEETH (saxophone trio), TEEETH (saxophone trio + trumpet), G’hoktasaurus (klezmer repertory band), The Twelve Gates (gospel repertory band), and Defense Mechanisms (jazz repertory band).
 He is a frequent collaborator with new music ensembles such as Ensemble Signal, and, as a sideman, is a member of several ensembles including Sarah and the Stanleys, HappyFunSmile, Salo, and the Josh Rutner / Red Wierenga / Josh Rutner (Again) Duo.

 Red Wierenga — piano, keyboards, accordion, redspectronics